rm-tg/Citizenship/README.md

 # Citizenship
-Here is your citizenship as requsted
+Here is your citizenship as requsted \n
 Mitra, citizen NG106547845327